Ndanu-eng/BANK-CHURN-PREDICTION/README.md

 # FOR TEAM MEMBERS

 ## Overview
 This project uses a  Bank churn Kaggle dataset stored in **Google Drive** for easy access by all team members.
-We will work collaboratively using **Google Colab**, ensuring everyone can load and analyze the dataset without downloading it locally.
+We will work collaboratively using **Google Colab**, ensuring everyone can load and analyze the dataset without downloading it locally.The dataset folder is shared through  link.

 # HOW TO USE THE DATASET
- Open Google Colab from Chrome browser and create a new Notebook.
+ Open Google Colab from Chrome browser  sign up and login  then create a new Notebook.

  ## Option 1
  Direct Google Drive File Access (No Mounting Required)